-It was determined that a working capital adjustment in the amount of \$518,000 was appropriate pursuant to the purchase agreement and is reflected in the purchase price allocation above.
+It was determined that an increase in the NTW Sellers' working capital adjustment in the amount of \$518,000 was necessary and is reflected in the purchase price allocation above.
+At June 30, 2012, this amount is due and payable to the NTW Sellers and is included on the condensed consolidated balance sheet in accounts payable and accrued expenses.

 In addition, in July 2012, the Company paid \$107,000 of liabilities of NTW not assumed under the acquisition agreement.
-Such amount will either be repaid by NTW or offset against amounts owed to the seller.
-For financial statement purposes, such amount has been offset against the working capital adjustment.
-At September 30, 2012, the amount due and payable to the seller totaled \$411,000 and is included on the condensed consolidated balance sheet in accounts payable and accrued expenses.
+Such amount will either be repaid by NTW or offset against amounts owed to the NTW Sellers.